SenseNet/sensenet/docs/blob-provider.md

 ## Custom blob provider

-It is possible to implement a custom blob storage provider that sends files to an externak storage.
+It is possible to implement a custom blob storage provider that sends files to an external storage.
 For a sample implementation (a local file storage provider) check the following article:

 - [How to create an external blob provider](https://community.sensenet.com/docs/tutorials/how-to-create-an-external-blob-provider)